“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 4b.
 Use a click adjustable torque wrench

 Now, instead of using the dial torque wrench, you still can work with the click adjustable one.
 Some steps may be the same:

 Firstly, tighten the bolts onto the threads with a wrench or socket, until they are snug.
 The first step is totally the same.

 Secondly, you will adjust your torque wrench accordingly.
 Then, loosen the adjustable dial.
 Now, turn the handle until it reaches the torque specification, and then tighten the adjustable dial.
-You may need a video here.

 Thirdly, hold onto the handle and place the tip on the fastener with the handle on the left side.
 This is called technique and you must follow.
-You can get it easily here.

 This is important, turn it clockwise until you hear a click and repeat on the same handle until you hear another click to ensure you’ve reached the recommended force.

 Lastly, move around the project tightening the fasteners in the recommended pattern and you have done your duty.
 And don’t forget to reset the torque wrench to zero when you are done.
 This will help you reduce the pressure on the internal spring and you can keep it calibrated (you don’t need to back to the store again).